chriott/DeAMR/README.md

 ```

-if word combination nonproductive: use the whole word as it is in your annotation (without numbers).
+if word combination productive: lift the semantic head up to the top node of the compound subgraph and try to find a fitting semantic role for the modifier component; if there is no adequate semantic role, use :mod.

-elif word combination productive: lift the semantic head up to the top node of the compound subgraph and try to find a fitting semantic role for the modifier component; if there is no adequate semantic role, use :mod.
+else: use the word as it is in your annotation (without numbers).

 ```